Carreau/phd-dissertation/parts/part3.rst

     Distance offset |delta| as a function of time (min) since mix of actin, Atp and beads.
 Linear fit with confidence interval at 95% (light shaded area) and bead surface (dark shaded area).
 Sample in the absence of Capping are not taken into account in the regression (Pink +).
+The increase of |delta|
+    with time is coherent with the measured increase of the gel thickness :math:`e` as measured in :cite:`Kawska2012`

 Relaxation phase